Specialist cataract and retina care in Miranda.

 Cataract surgery

-Multifocal and extended depth of focus (EDOF) IOLs.
-MIGS where indicated.
+Multifocal and extended depth of focus (EDOF) lens implants.
+Minimally invasive glaucoma surgery (MIGS) where indicated.

 Glaucoma